- Overview of Infections in Newborns

 Prognosis for HSV Infection in Newborns

-If herpes infection of the newborn is not treated, it usually progresses to severe problems.
-About 85% of babies with untreated widespread herpes infection die.
-About 50% of newborns with untreated brain infection die.
-Death is not common among newborns whose infection is limited to the skin, eyes, or mouth.
+If herpes simplex virus infection of the newborn is not treated, it usually progresses to severe problems.
+The infection is fatal in approximately 85% of babies with untreated widespread infection and in approximately 50% of newborns with untreated brain infection.
 Without treatment, at least 65% of survivors of widespread disease or brain infection have severe neurologic problems.
+Even with treatment, newborns with widespread infection or brain infections may have neurologic or developmental problems.

 Prevention of HSV Infection in Newborns